DanHodges/TheologicalDictionary/Dualism.md

 # Dualism
-Definition of Dualism coming soon.
+The definition of Dualism is coming soon!